17media/M17SDK-ios/README.md

-# M17SDKCoreKit.framework
+# M17SDKCoreKit

 ## Intallation
 ### Prerequisites
 To use the M17SDKCoreKit for iOS Swift and Objective-C, you need:
 - iOS 10.0 or later as the deployment target.
-- Xcode 10 or later.
+- Xcode 11 or later.
-- For now, M17SDKCoreKit is only able to be installed through _Carthage_.
-We'll make it support manual itegration and Cocoapods in future.

 ### Carthage
 1. Get Carthage by running `brew install carthage`